Jc-2600/PhpUnit-email-validate/README.md

 # PhpUnit-email-validate
-use phpunit with composer for validate the email in a form
+use phpunit with composer for validate the email in form